opencast/opencast/docs/guides/developer/docs/develop/debugging.md

     export KARAF_DEBUG=true

-In case you need to change the port for debugging, you can add this another line:
+In case you need to change the port for debugging, you can add another line:

     export JAVA_DEBUG_PORT={{PORT}}